h-REA/graphql-developer-docs/thinking-and-expressing-valueflows.md

 ![](https://i.imgur.com/HJGxPhF.png)

 In Graphql, a **Query** is anything that ONLY reads data, and does not change (mutate) that data in any way.
 Oppositely, a **Mutation** is meant to be used to alter a database or persisted data of some kind.
-It could potentially be used to create new things, update existing things, or delete them (in the case of holochain, just "tombstone" them, they aren't gone gone).
+It could potentially be used to create new things, update existing things, or delete them (in the case of holochain, just "tombstone" them; they aren't gone gone).

 We are interested in mutations first of all, because we want to make stuff happen!